KM0109/Learnhub/DEPLOYMENT.md

 1. **Hero Image Issue**: Updated the import to use the correct hero image file (`hero-image copy copy.jpeg`) instead of the empty placeholder files.

-2. **Vite Base Path**: Added `base: "/"` to the Vite config to ensure proper asset loading on GitHub Pages.
+2. **Vite Base Path**: Configured `base: "/Learnhub/"` to ensure proper asset loading on GitHub Pages for your repository.

 3. **GitHub Actions Workflow**: Created a deployment workflow that automatically builds and deploys the site when you push to the main branch.